-As the seasons change, the colour, intensity and duration of light reaching the surface of our planet shifts; During spring, the intensity and duration of light are slowly increasing and the colour of light we receive is higher in the blue spectrum.
-As the year progresses to mid-summer, the intensity of light peaks as does the duration of daylight.
-Towards autumn, the duration of daylight per day starts to decrease and the colour of light shifts towards the red-end of the spectrum due to the new angle the light must pass on its way through our atmosphere.
-Plants can sense these changes and start preparations for the end of the growing season.
-Annuals cease new foliage production and set flowers for reproduction to continue its genetic line in the form of seeds.
-Perennials also cease new foliage production and create hard over-wintering structures such as tubers, bulbs and runners which are intended to continue growth at the start of the new season.
+As the seasons change, the colour, intensity and duration of light reaching the surface of our planet shifts.
+During spring, light intensity and daylight hours slowly increase; the colour of light is high in the blue spectrum.
+As the year progresses to mid-summer, the intensity of light peaks as does daylight hours.
+Towards autumn, the daylight hours slowly decreases and the colour of light shifts towards the red-end of the spectrum.
+The spectrum shift is due to the decreasing angle the light passes through the atmosphere.
+Plants sense the seasonal changes and prepare change their growing cycle.
+Annuals cease new foliage production and set flowers for reproduction, continuing their genetic line in the form of seeds.
+Perennials also cease new foliage production and create hard over-wintering structures such as tubers, bulbs and runners, which are intended to continue growth at the start of the new season.

-Indoor growers replicate these cues to promote the type of growth required at a given point in a plant's life cycle.
-From propagation and vegetative growth through to flower, the use of indoor grow lights are essentially providing the plant a replication of ideal outdoor light conditions and the type of light at a given time of year.
-The benefits of indoor plant lighting stem from the high level of control the grower has over the lighting environment and there’s no need to rely on the British weather for sun – any stage of the growing season can be replicated for year-round results.
+The benefits of indoor plant lighting stem from the high level of control the grower gains over the lighting environment.
+There’s no need to rely on the British weather for sun – now you can replicate any stage of the growing season for year-round results.

-On a hot summer's day, the sun can supply up to 1000w/m2.
+On a hot summer's day, the sun can supply up to 1000 w/m2.
 This is the highest intensity of light most species of plants can cope with before negative effects start to take hold.
-Too much intensity can cause the plants to work too hard which could cause adverse effects such as the tips of plants burning.
+Too much intensity can cause the plants to work too hard which could cause adverse effects.
+Issues such as the tips of plants burning.
 They struggle to deal with demand, as more water is used than can be transported up the plant.
-If the light intensity isn’t high enough, the plants will grow slowly and the supporting branches can become spindly and weak as they get taller and stretch in an attempt to get closer to the light.
+If the light intensity isn’t high enough, the plants growth stunts and the supporting branches can become spindly and weak as they get taller and stretch in an attempt to get closer to the light.
 Like everything in life, there is a balance.

-We carry a range of grow bulbs with a selection of wattages and spectral outputs to cater for all sizes of indoor garden.
+Choose from our range of grow bulbs with a selection of wattage's and spectral outputs to cater for all sizes of indoor garden.

 As a general rule of green thumb, bulb wattage can be used to see how much space a lamp can cover, with a minimum of 30 watts per square foot.
 Optimal results can be seen at a higher wattage of 50 watts per square foot.

-High Intensity Discharge (HID) bulbs, including Metal Halide (MH), High Pressure Sodium (HPS) and dual spectrum are supplied in 250w, 400w, 600w and 1000w, with some digital ballasts allowing a 1000w bulb to be run at 1100w to maintain light intensity output after the bulb has been used and worn-in.
+High Intensity Discharge (HID) bulbs, including Metal Halide (MH), High Pressure Sodium (HPS) and dual spectrum are supplied in 250, 400, 600 and 1000 W, with some digital ballasts boosting 1000 W bulbs to 1100 W to maintain light intensity output after the bulb has been used and worn-in.

-Fluorescent bulbs are normally lower wattages when compared with HID bulbs, with cfl’s shipping in 125w,200w, 250w and 300w.
-T5 grow lights consume from 48 to 432 W. T5 grow lights are suited to small gardens, such as propagation and vegetative rooms, growing seedlings and micro-greens that require less intense light.
+Fluorescent bulbs are normally lower wattage's when compared with HID bulbs, with Compact Fluorescent Lamps (CFL) shipping in 125, 200, 250 and 300 W. T5 grow lights consume from 48 to 432 W. T5 grow lights are suited to small gardens, such as propagation and vegetative rooms, growing seedlings and micro-greens that require less intense light.

-A more accurate measure of light intensity is umols which measure the amount of photons emitted by a given light over an area. umols are often used in more proffesional, larger scale set-ups using high end equipment.
+A more accurate measure of light intensity is µmols, which measure the amount of photons emitted by a given light over an area. µmols are often used in more professional, larger scale set-ups using high end equipment.
 For smaller spaces, wattage is an adequate estimation of lighting requirements in a garden.